Pneumonia in children: What you need to know

 UNICEF/UNI279430/Modola

 Many people associate pneumonia with the elderly, but it is actually the biggest infectious killer of children worldwide.
-Every year, it claims the lives of more than 725,000 children under the age of 5, including around 190,000 newborns, who are particularly vulnerable to infection.
+Every year, pneumonia claims the lives of more than 725,000 children under the age of 5, including around 190,000 newborns, who are particularly vulnerable to infection.

 What causes pneumonia?